mjordan/islandora_solr_collection_family_tree/README.md

     * Add resulting parent object and collection PIDs to a list for use later.
 * Do what you want with the resulting list - check it to see if a particular collection that you want to apply policies to is in the list, render the list to the end user, etc.

-# Proof of concept code
+# Proof of concept implementation

 The drush command supplied with this module provides a proof of concept implementation for getting the PIDs of all collections and parent compound objects an object is part of.